What about requirements?

 Yes, easily.
 Read this: How to rename wp-login.php

-Can WP Cerber protect a website from DDoS attacks?
+Can WP Cerber Security protect a website from DDoS attacks?

 Nope.
-This plugin protects your website from brute force attacks or distributed brute force attacks.
+The plugin protects WordPress from brute force attacks or distributed brute force attacks.
 By default, WordPress allows unlimited login attempts with any of these methods: login form, XML-RPC request, or by sending special cookies.
 This allows passwords to be cracked with relative ease via brute force attack.
-To prevent from such a bad situation install WP Cerber.

 Is there any WordPress plugin that can protect a website from DDoS attacks?

-Nope.
-This hard and complex task cannot be done by using a WordPress plugin or any other software installed on a web server.
-You can protect your website from DDoS attacks by using special hardware.
+No. This complex task cannot be done by using a WordPress plugin or any other software installed on a web server.
+You can protect your website from DDoS attacks by using special hardware or a special service from a hosting provider.
 Read more: Brute-force, DoS, and DDoS attacks – what’s the difference?

 What does “Cerber” means?

 This is a contraction from Cerberus.
 In the Greek and Roman mythology, Cerberus is a multi-headed dog with a serpent’s tail, a mane of snakes, and a lion’s claws.
 Nobody can bypass that angry dog.
-Now you can order WP Cerber to guard the entrance to your WordPress.
+Now you can order WP Cerber Security to guard your WordPress.

-What tools do you use to develop and test the plugin?
+What online tools do you use to develop and test the plugin?